DWET-FM: 2004–2011: 106.7 Dream FM

-On September 7, 2004, 11 months after Tonyboy Cojuangco took over the management of ABC, 106.7 FM was reformatted as '106.7 Dream FM.
+On September 27, 2004, 11 months after Tonyboy Cojuangco took over the management of ABC, 106.7 FM was reformatted as 106.7 Dream FM.
 The station aired a smooth jazz format added up with R&B, Soul, Bossa Nova and House and carried the slogan Your Comfortable Choice.
 It was also home of Smooth Jazz Top 20 hosted by Allen Kepler and Turbo Time.

-After PLDT's media subsidiary MediaQuest Holdings, Inc. acquired TV5 and its affiliate ABC television stations from the consortium led by the Cojuangco group and Malaysia-based broadcaster Media Prima Berhad in March 2010, Dream FM and its regional stations were spun off to become Dream FM Network, led by former ABC stockholder Anton Lagdameo.
+After PLDT's media subsidiary MediaQuest Holdings, Inc. acquired TV5 and its affiliate ABC television stations from the consortium led by the Cojuangco group and Malaysian media conglomerate Media Prima Berhad in March 2010, Dream FM and its regional stations were spun off to become Dream FM Network, led by former ABC stockholder Anton Lagdameo.
 The ownership of the stations were transferred to Interactive Broadcast Media, after Cojuangco acquired a non-controlling share of the company.
 The station continued to use TV5's Novaliches studios throughout the rest of Dream FM's run.

 After seven years on air, Dream FM signed off for the last time on June 30, 2011, with "Till We Meet Again" by Eric Benét as its swansong.

-2011–present: 106.7 Energy FM
+2011-present: 106.7 Energy FM

-Throughout the last week of June, plugs were aired on 106.7 FM with the statement "Si Pangga, Dreaming!", where the slogan of Energy FM Pangga and Dream FM's name is used.
+Throughout the last week of June, plugs were aired on 106.7 FM with the statement "Si Pangga, Dreaming!"
+(Pangga is Dreaming!), where the slogan of Energy FM ("Pangga"; it means friend in Hiligaynon) and Dream FM's name is used.
 It was later discovered that IBMI leased the station's airtime to Ultrasonic Broadcasting System, Inc., a broadcast entity managed by the SYSU Group of Companies (who also owns local distribution of several food and seasoning product brands as well as selling Christian-oriented products).
 The agreement went into effect after UBSI general manager Manuelito "Manny" Luzon severed ties with the company to manage his newest venture, 107.5 Win Radio (now Wish 107.5) through his newly founded Zimzam Management.
-Cojuangco and the SYSU Group then went to a transitory partnership (reflected on the station's initial branding as Energy FM on Dream 106.7) until UBSI fully took control of the station.

 Energy FM, a brand that used to air on Mabuhay Broadcasting System-owned DWKY 91.5 FM through an airtime lease deal, transferred to 106.7 FM on July 1, 2011.
 Its programs and DJs premiered on July 4, with Craig David's "Insomnia" as its first ever song played on the station.
 Kenji (Mark Bayquen) was the lone jock from the Dream FM roster who joined the Energy FM staff (he later reduced his duty to voiceover activities for Energy FM's promos as well as on other radio and TV clients).